1970

 Miller on percussion; Sticky Fingers-version

-- Moonlight Mile (MJ/KR) -Jim Price on piano, strings arranged by Paul
+- Moonlight Mile II (MJ/KR) -Jim Price on piano, strings arranged by Paul

 Buckmaster; Sticky Fingers-version